NappyGoo header image

 About Nappy Goo®

-Developed and manufactured in Melbourne, Australia, Nappy Goo is a soothing and gentle cream with mild antiseptic properties that forms a barrier to prevent, manage and treat nappy rash.
+Developed and manufactured in Melbourne, Australia, Nappy Goo is a soothing cream that forms a protective barrier to prevent and manage nappy rash.

 How to use Nappy Goo

-Nappy Goo should be applied at every nappy change to help prevent, manage and treat nappy rash.
-Ensure your baby’s bottom is clean before applying a layer of Nappy Goo cream to the nappy area with each nappy change, as required.
+Apply a thin layer of cream to the nappy area with each nappy change, as required.
+Ensure your babys’ bottom is clean before applying Nappy Goo.
 The cream does not need to be completely removed during nappy changes.

 Nappy Goo ingredients

-The key ingredients in Nappy Goo cream are:
+The active ingredients in Nappy Goo cream are:

 For the Nappy Goo Safety Data Sheet (SDS) click SDS Nappy Goo cream